 Bmn Reference point for the CDR file transfer from the Monitoring Event CGF to the BD.

-Bns Reference point for the CDR file transfer from the Network slice CGF to the BD.
+Bns Reference point for the CDR file transfer from the Network slice CGF to the BD.Bnsac Reference point for the CDR file transfer from the NSACF CGF to the BD.

+Bnssaa Reference point for the CDR file transfer from the NSSAAF CGF to the BD.

 Bo Reference point for the CDR file transfer from the OCF CGF to the BD.